jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

 specialtiesHeading:
   display: true
   img: "/img/icon-oral-surgery.jpg"
   content: Avoid pain, complications and bad times.
-A true surgeon will be able to
+A true Surgeon will be able to
     carry out a clean, safe, fast and accurate intervention, with hardly any postoperative sequel.
 paragraphSection: